getkeops/keops/pykeops/tutorials/kmeans/README.txt

 K-means
 -------

-A tutorial on how using KeOps for computing K-means.
+A competitive implementation of the K-means algorithm on the GPU.